benlund/roc/README.md

     ROC::Store::TransientStore

 which stores the data in in-memory Ruby data structures and mimics the Redis API, but offers no persistence.
-This store is useful for doing temporary operations but allowing to to use Redis-style data structures so as not have to rewrite your logic.
+This store is useful for doing temporary operations but allowing you to use Redis-style data structures so as not to have to rewrite your logic.

-To initialize an instance of RedisStore, pass in either an existing [Redis(@@link) connection object](link) or the redis connection options:
+To initialize an instance of RedisStore, pass in either an existing [Redis connection object](http://github.com/ezmobius/redis-rb) or the Redis connection options:

     ROC::Store::RedisStore.new(Redis.new)
     # or